 Extensions request access to your browser data.
-Here's how to review what each extension can see and do — and what permissions are normal vs suspicious.
+Here's how to review what each extension can see and do.
+And what permissions are normal vs suspicious.

 When you install a Chrome extension, it requests specific permissions to function.
 These permissions define what data the extension can access: your browsing history, the content of pages you visit, your clipboard, cookies, and more.
-Most legitimate extensions request only what they genuinely need — but malicious extensions exploit broad permissions to steal data.
+Most legitimate extensions request only what they genuinely need, but malicious extensions exploit broad permissions to steal data.

 Type chrome://extensions in the address bar and press Enter.